khRay13/rmbgGAN/README.md

 - sample_interval -> Description as below</br>
-Interval for save graphic during model training, if dataset size = 300, batch_size = 16, then your have total 18 iters for 250 epochs, so this program will save graphic at 1, 5, 10, 15 iter.
+Interval for save graphic during model training, if dataset size = 300, batch_size = 16, then your have total 18 iters for 250 epochs, so this program will save graphic at 1, 5, 10 and 15 iter.

 After setting, run command as blow: